 5.4.f.5.
-Separation from Employment. -- Salary adjustments are not given to employees separating from State employment whose last day of work occurs prior to the effective date of a new pay plan and who are continued on the payroll beyond that date for payment of terminal annual leave.
+Separation from Employment. -- Employees whose last day of work occurs prior to the effective date of a new pay plan are not eligible for salary adjustments.

 5.5.
 Pay on Promotion. -- When an employee is promoted, the employee's pay shall be adjusted as follows: